 The HPCSA annual fees for 2020/21 have been published.
-Annual fees are to be settled before 1 July 2020.
+Annual fees are to be settled by 30 September 2020.
 See the breakdown of fees by professional board, as well as information on how to pay, exemptions, erasure and restoration below.

 Practitioners requiring statements, invoices and practising cards can do so online through the ‘practitioners portal’ at https://practitioners.hpcsa.co.za/.
 The portal also allows for voluntary erasure and exemptions.
 Click here to view the online sign-up and renewal process.